A guide to David Grove's emergent knowledge theory - for facilitation, coaching, counselling, and helping others

 In this respect, Emergent Knowledge is similar to other methodologies originating in clinical work and subsequently adapted for wider use in management, training, coaching, counselling, etc.

 David Grove commonly drew on various knowledge sources to progress his work.
-Emergent Knowledge combined principles from the broader science/philosophy of Emergence, the theory of Six Degrees of Separation, Chaos Theory, and his own Clean Language and Clean Space principles.
+This combines principles from the broader science/philosophy of Emergence, the theory of Six Degrees of Separation, Chaos Theory, and his own Clean Language and Clean Space principles.

 Emergence as a science or philosophy has been studied and written about for thousands of years.
 It essentially concerns the way systems (societies particularly) organize themselves over time.